sound-scape-explorer/sound-scape-explorer/.github/CONTRIBUTING.md

 - Follow all coding standards set by existing code in the repo.
 Using your own preferences over the established ones for the project just ends up making the code messy.
-- Use a commit message using [angular guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md).
+- Use a commit message using [angular commit guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md).
 The first line of commit messages should not be longer than 70 characters.
 Any subsequent lines should not be longer than 80 characters.